friflo/Friflo.Json.Fliox/README.md

     - type safe access to entities and their keys when dealing with containers
     - type safe access to DTO's when dealing with database commands
     - absence of using `object` as a type
-- serialization of data on protocol messages are entirely JSON
+- serialization of entities and messages - request, response & event - are entirely JSON
-- unit testing of Clients and Hubs using Fliox are testable without mocking
+- Fliox Clients and Hubs are unit testable without mocking
-- is extensible
+- extensibility
     - support custom database adapters aka providers
     - support custom code / schema generators for new programming languages